klaarnut/user-docs/en/glossary.md

 ## P
 **Page**

-The general website content area of your separated by page name.
+The general website content area separated by page name.
 It can be either display on menu or not.

 **Panel**